lkcozy/code-notes/notes/communication/writing/writing_management.md

 - You’ll gain a more valuable `outlook`(insights) by `triangulating advice` (combining different suggestions) from multiple mentors at the same time.
 - Get a `sponsor`(supporter) with power and have them advocate on your behalf for an immediate1 catch-up.

+## Communication

+- I `addressed`(talk about) this issue with team.
+- That's why I `engaged`(deeply involve) him in the conversation.
+- Please `raise a red flag` when you find something wrong.
+- Let's get `aligned`(on the same page/in consistent with) before we speak to team.
+- Please send me this report `on a daily basis`(daily).
+- It's just a `spur-of-the-moment`(last minute) idea.
+I haven't yet got chance to run by the team.

 ## Questions

 ## Asking Requirements